 These calculations are accurate to within 1/10 of a point on the written (assuming the scores entered are not extreme).
 Simply select the appropriate state/administration and then enter your essay, MPT and MBE scores in the Exam Score column to calculate a Scaled Written and Total Scaled Score for the exam you choose.
 I also have a non-UBE California Score Calculator.
-For example, if you failed the J21 TX exam, you should choose “TX-J21” from the State-Exam choicelist and then plug in your scores.
+For example, if you failed the J23 TX exam, you should choose “TX-J23” from the State-Exam choicelist and then plug in the J23 scaled scores you received.
 The calculated Written and Total Score should be exact (although the Written Score may be off by 1/10 of a point).
 NOTE: Some state score reports list MEE scores before MPT scores while other states list MPT scores first.
 Thus, if your state lists MPT scores first, don’t make the mistake of entering your MPT scores in the MEE section.